Sumner-Fredericksburg High School

 STUDENT SCHOLASTIC ACHIEVEMENT

 The school district honors students who excel academically.
-Honor rolls based on grade point averages (3.00-3.49, 3.50-3.99, and 4.00) will be published two week after the end of each trimester.
+Honor rolls based on grade point averages (3.00-3.49, 3.50-3.99, and 4.00) will be published two week after the end of each trimester or semester.
 All grades will be averaged to determine honor rolls.

 Incomplete grades must be completed within one week following the end of the grading period for the students to be eligible for the honor roll.

-Students must carry a minimum of 15 credits per year or five credits per trimester to be eligible for an honor roll.
+Students must carry a minimum of 14 credits per year or four credits per trimester to be eligible for an honor roll.
 (Students enrolled in PSEO classes may have ONE trimester with FOUR credits)

-To participate in commencement--the graduation ceremony--students must have completed all requirements: 52 credits including all required courses and sufficient electives to equal 52 credits.
-If all requirements are not in place on the last day of senior attendance, the student will NOT be permitted to participate in commencement.
+To participate in commencement—the graduation ceremony—students must have completed all requirements: 52 credits in including all required courses and sufficient electives to equal 52 credits.
+If all requirements are not in place on the last of day senior attendance, the student will NOT be permitted to participate in commencement.

 At commencement, the following recognitions shall be included: